StudyHub-Bulgaria/doorguy/README.md

-## StudyHub Doorman
+## StudyHub Doorguy

-#### System for entering / exiting StudyHub with just an internet connected phone.
+### System for entering / exiting StudyHub with just an internet connected phone.

 #### High level overview:

-Customers register / log in, pay subscription free through _inser_payment_processor_here_ and on home page get a QR code.
-Showing the QR code to the reader on the wall will open the door and log the entrance ( exit ).

-- Python base app runs on a box inside the library ( debian stable ).
-- MySQL backend on same box.
-- Has web portal for login / registration.

-- On each door is a raspbery pi 4 with a camera,  does some openCV image processing to get unique customer hash from QR code and maybe sens a open door request to the door.
+Doorguy is an access control system.
+It allows customers to buy a subscription through a webpage and authenticate at your door with a QR code.

+For our proof of concept we are using a few Raspberry Pi 4s and the standard raspberry pi cameras v2.

+### Architeture

+The authenticaiton system uses a server-client architecture.
+The webpage to manage subscriptions is a python Flask app.
+It can run on a different server than the auth system, as long as both can reach the same DB.

+The client (Raspberry) scans and parses QR codes, sends https requests to authentication backend, containing the info parsed from QR code.
+If the info matches a user hash (sha512? not decided yet), the client gets an OK response and (the cleint or server? not decided) opens the door.

+### Door interface

+There are many types of door controllers.
+Ours is listening on a tcp socket, accepting specific commands.
+When auth is okay, "Open current door" request is sent to door controller.

-### Structure
+### Folder Structure

 - webapp/ folder contains the web app part that runs on the debian box